East meets west as theatre students present new English adaptation of Romanian play

 The festival forms part of Coventry School of Art and Design’s Degree Show 2013, which is set to exhibit the original work of the UK’s next generation of creative talent over several weeks at various city venues from Thursday 25 April.

-Final year undergraduates in visual arts, design, music, fashion, dance, drama, media production and photography will be showcasing their work to the public at different locations across the city centre campus and at selected venues in London.
+Final year undergraduate students in arts will be showcasing their work to the public at different locations across the city centre campus and at selected venues in London.

 Tavo Theatre Company’s play, which has been translated by their Artistic Director Ioana Maxim, depicts the life of a small town in 1930s Eastern Europe, where high-speed trains don’t stop and nothing out of the ordinary ever happens.
 Its inhabitants, with their petty preoccupations and constant gossip, dream of something that will completely shake their existence and throw them out of their mediocrity.